 Magic is at odds with technology and you need to make up your mind about which path you’re going to follow.

 In Arcanum, technology is favored over magic, which is perceived to be dangerous and old-fashioned.
 Technological innovations are quickly taking over the world and magic is looked upon with suspicion.

 If you want to play an Elf mage for example, you may find yourself discriminated against when you want to travel by train.
 The conductor will fear that your magic may disrupt the train’s engine and will treat you with a high dose of skepticism.
 At best, he will let you stay in the last wagon.

 Similar things will happen if you try to enter rooms where there are powerful engines.
 At the same time, trying to use both magic and technology may result in catastrophic failures when casting spells.

 The game is incredible and highly nuanced.
-There are even some subtle jokes in it, such as a character named Gilbert Bates who is at odds with another character whose name sounds a lot like Steve Jobs.
-But that’s for you to discover.
+There are some subtle jokes in it, such as a character named Gilbert Bates who is at odds with another character whose name sounds a lot like Steve Jobs.

 7. Disco Elysium

 There are multiple directions in which you can specialize.
-You can be a tough detective who’s not afraid to brutalize people to get what he wants, or you can be a very thoughtful one, who knows how to persuade and argue.
+You can be a tough detective who’s not afraid to brutalize people to get what they want, or you can be a very thoughtful one, who knows how to persuade and argue.